6 Simple Ways To Calm Your Highly Sensitive Nervous System

 • even practising “forest bathing” (a mindful walk in the woods)

-Being in nature allows you to hit the reset button, fostering a sense of connection and belonging to something larger than yourself.
 So head outside, and allow nature to work its magic on your sensitive soul.

 Takeaway

-Having a highly sensitive nervous system can be a double-edged sword.
 You experience the world with an intensity that most don’t.
 But this sensitivity can also leave you feeling overwhelmed and drained.

-Remember, self-compassion is key.
-Be kind to yourself as you experiment with different strategies.
 With awareness and self-care, you can transform your sensitivity into a strength.
 Allowing you to thrive in a world that may not always feel designed for you.

-Discover a growing library of meditones inside the Restful app.
-Download for free today on Google Play or the App Store.
+Calm a highly sensitive nervous system with the Restful app.
+Download for free on Google Play or the App Store today!